 BOMBA DE CALOR

-Heat pump in Spanish.
-It transfers heat from one medium to another for heating or cooling.
-It requires very little electrical energy.
+The heat pump in Spanish.
+It transfers heat from one medium to another for heating or air conditioning purposes.
+It consumes very little electrical energy.

-You don't have the time to take care of your renovations?
+Don't have time to manage your renovations?
 Terreta Spain is your trusted partner for renovations in Spain.
-Contact us for more information.
+Contact us.

 C